ScottSmudger/Smart-Appliances/README.md

 - ~~PHP report system~~
 - ~~Highcharts jQuery graphs~~

-A [web-interface](http://uni.scottsmudger.website) built using PHP/HTML/CSS with some elements of JavaScript and jQuery, is used to display the usage statistics of the appliances and any relevant user information.
+A web-interface built using PHP/HTML/CSS with some elements of JavaScript and jQuery, is used to display the usage statistics of the appliances and any relevant user information.

 This project is for the Group Project Design & Implementation modules of my Computer Networking and Security BSc Degree at [Glyndwr University](https://www.glyndwr.ac.uk/).
-It may also be used for my dissertation in the third year.

-Team includes:
+Group includes:

 - Jamie Davies: S14000296
 - Scott Smith: S15001442